FrankVan1982/FrankVan1982.github.io/_posts/2024-04-19-how-to-install-TAO-community-in-2024.md

 title: How to install TAO in Ubuntu and Debian servers (2024 - updated guide
 ---

-# How to install TAO in Ubuntu and Debian servers (2024 - updated guide)

 Many are the reason for install TAO Community [Testing Assistée par Ordinateur](https://taotesting.com).

 TAO is a computer-based test platform.
 With TAO, you can create test.
 It is used by many important entities in the world.